LaurentTrk/ki.dot/README.md

 Personal [Chainlink Hackathon](https://devpost.com/software/ki-dot-a-substrate-based-blockchain-to-help-micro-funding) project.

+You can have a short presentation of the project in [this video](https://www.youtube.com/watch?v=uLlR4pZP9OA).

 ## Inspiration

 Blockchains promise a new world, but for the moment, they remain far removed from the real world.